-To find out about speech therapy for you, your child, a relative or friend, contact your local National Health Service speech and language therapy department, as explained below.
+To find out about speech therapy for you, your child, a relative or friend, contact your local National Health Service (NHS) speech & language therapy department, as explained below.
 NHS therapy is free, but you will need to be registered with a GP.

-Once you've found your local NHS service, you can normally make the referral yourself, by completing a form or by phoning for an appointment.
+Once you've found details of your local NHS service, you can normally make the referral yourself by phoning or emailing them for an appointment, or completing a form online.
 You will need to give your name, address, date of birth and GP details.
-Or you can ask your GP to make the referral for you.
+You may be told to ask your GP to make the referral for you.